Cure diabetes naturally

 The excess energy demands an enormous amount of power from the pancreas.
 It must produce vast quantities of insulin.
 Insulin is responsible for getting sugar out of the blood and into the cells.
 There, the cellular power plants burn it to produce energy.
 Once all cells are saturated, the remaining sugar initially remains in the blood.
 If food intake is then still continued, the blood glucose level rises steadily.
 The pancreas produces more and more insulin to cope with the situation.
 Now, another task of insulin is to store sugar in the form of fat (triglycerides) in depots and as glycogen in muscle and liver cells.
 Because of these mechanisms, we humans are able to store lavish meals and feast on them in times of need.
 However, today there are no more times of need …

 What is diabetes mellitus?

-When does diabetes start?
+Where does diabetes start?

-– overweight with abdominal fat
+- Overweight with belly fat

-– insulin resistance
+- Insulin resistance

 - low HDL level, elevated cholesterol level

 - elevated triglycerides (> 150 mg / dl) and uric acid